MedDataToolMedDataTool

 Using the wrong concentration

-Liquid amoxicillin is commonly available in multiple concentrations, including 125 mg/5 ml, 250 mg/5 ml, and 400 mg/5 ml.
-Using the wrong concentration can result in significant underdosing or overdosing.
+Liquid amoxicillin is available in 125 mg/5 ml, 250 mg/5 ml, and 400 mg/5 ml.
+Using the wrong concentration can result in significant under or overdosing.

-Safety note: If you are unsure about any step of a dosage calculation, do not guess.
-Contact the prescribing physician or a licensed pharmacist before administering any medication.
+Safety note: If you are unsure about any step of a dosage calculation, contact the prescribing physician or a licensed pharmacist before administering any medication.

 Safe medication practices

-Healthcare professionals follow standardized protocols to prevent dosing errors at every step of the medication administration process: [5]
+Healthcare professionals follow standardized protocols to prevent dosing errors: [5]

 • Double-check the calculation independently before preparing the dose

-• Verify the medication concentration printed on the label of each individual bottle before measuring
+• Verify the medication concentration on the label of each individual bottle

 • Review the published maximum dose for the specific drug before administration